About High School Sailing

 What’s the time commitment?

 High School Sailing has two seasons: Spring and Fall.
-Spring season starts early April through to middle of May.
+Spring season starts late March through to middle of May.
 Fall season starts late August through to the end of October.
 The more time spent in the boat is the best way to grow as a sailor.
 Read more about practices and regattas.

 What do we sail?